-For more information on order of gifting please refer to our article 'Order of gifting with PET's and CLT's' here:
+For more information on order of gifting please refer to our article 'Order of making gifts'.

 Summary -3 key takeaways:

 With IHT allowances frozen until 2030, lifetime planning is now even more important than ever.
 The 3 key points from this guide are: